tiffoppotomus/comp398/hw04/markdownSampleFile.md

 >This is using a blockquote.
 >>This is a nested blockquote.
->1. list item 1 inside blockquote
+>1.list item 1 inside blockquote
->2. list item 2
+>2.list item 2

 This paragraph is not using any blockquotes.
 Rocks, papers, scissors shoot!.
 I’m pretty hungry right now.
 What time is